canonical/object-storage-integrator/azure_storage/README.md

     juju config azure-storage-integrator storage-account=stoacc container=conn
     ```

-3. Add a new secret to Juju, and grant it's permissions to azure-storage-integrator:
+3. Add a new secret to Juju, and grant its permissions to azure-storage-integrator:
     ```
     juju add-secret mysecret secret-key=changeme
     juju grant-secret mysecret azure-storage-integrator